Any user of the Migration App.

 Q: If I need to stop a migration for some reason, can I restart it later?
 I don’t want to be using all the bandwidth during the day when it may impact other users doing their work.

 A Yes.
-You can stop and restart a Migration Job at any time.
-However, any time you restart a Migration Job, it needs to do a complete scan of both the source and the destination.
+You can stop and restart a migration job at any time.
+However, any time you restart a migration job, it needs to do a complete scan of both the source and the destination.
 This allows it to identify what, if any, data has already been migrated.
 Actual movement of the data begins where it left off previously.
-Alternatively, you may wish to look into Controlling Bandwidth for your migration job, which is a feature that requires Advanced Mode be enabled for your domain.
+Alternatively, you may wish to consider Controlling Bandwidth for your migration job, which is a feature that requires Advanced Mode be enabled for your domain.

 Q: If I need to restart a migration job, what do I need to do?

 A: Return to the Migration Dashboard, click on Details for the migration job, and then click Migrate Data (or True-Up Data).
 It can take a while for the system to determine where it left off, but it will not duplicate content and it will proceed to completion.

 Q: Where can I find my migration job logs?